Engee documentation

 Dependencies

-To use this parameter, set the Parameterization parameters to .
-By polynomial and uncheck Symmetry.
+To use this parameter, set for the parameter Parameterization meaning By polynomial and uncheck the box Symmetry.

 Units